tonethar/IGME-230-Fall-2019/projects/project-1.md

 # Project 1 - Tutorial Web Site
 ## I. Overview
 - You are going to be building a responsive (mobile/tablet/desktop friendly) content-driven web site.
-- The content will be a *tutorial* - of your creation.
-Here's wikipedia's definition - *A tutorial is a method of transferring knowledge and may be used as a part of a learning process.
-More interactive and specific than a book or a lecture, a tutorial seeks to teach by example and supply the information to complete a certain task.*
+- The content will be a *tutorial* of your creation.
+Here's wikipedia's definition - ***A tutorial is a method of transferring knowledge and may be used as a part of a learning process.
+More interactive and specific than a book or a lecture, a tutorial seeks to teach by example and supply the information to complete a certain task.***
 - the subject of the tutorial could be anything, but try to make it something that you are personally invested in:
   - you are already accomplished at the subject of the tutorial, thus you are a natural teacher of the subject OR
   - it is a subject that you would like to get better at, thus you are going to get good at the subject, then teach it to others